 Secondly, Pope John Paul II was not, obviously, “struck dead.”

 Furthermore, even if Sr. Lucy fully agreed with Pope John Paul II that the hand of the Blessed Mother saved his life in 1981, there is no indication whatsoever that she related the 1981 event to the vision attached to the Third Secret.

-The Holy See is clearly at pains to give the impression that Sr. Lucy is fully on board with the official interpretation, and yet, at the very same time, the CDF document attempts to play both ends against the middle by minimizing her competency in the matter.
+The Vatican apparatus is clearly at pains to give the impression that Sr. Lucy is fully on board with the official interpretation, and yet, at the very same time, the CDF document attempts to play both ends against the middle by minimizing her competency in the matter.